-Pearl's famous Eliminator pedals have become a popular choice among professional and amateur drummer alike in the 15-plus years since their inception.
+Pearl's famous Eliminator bass drum pedals have become a popular choice among professional and amateur drummer alike in the 15-plus years since their inception.

 This popularity can be put down to their trusted reliability and the sheer scope of customisation available.
 The new Eliminator Redline aims to take this to the next level.